Click here to access Reviewer Area and/or submit your review

 (5) Is the manuscript too long?
 JEB has strict guidelines concerning manuscript length.
 All Short Communications should be under 2500 words in length (excluding title page, abstract, materials & methods section and reference list), with up to 3 display items (figures and tables).
 If you feel that the manuscript can be reduced in length, please highlight this in your report.
 Any revisions you suggest should not increase the word count above the maximum limit.

 Reviews in JEB are predominantly commissioned articles that aim to provide a timely, insightful and accessible overview of a particular field or aspect of experimental biology research.
-Longer Reviews of up to 7000 words (with up to 8 display items) provide a broad overview of a subject, by bringing together data from different fields and organisms, whereas shorter ones of up to 4500 words (with up to 5 display items) can be more focused on a particular topic.
+Reviews can be up to 7000 words in length (with up to 8 display items); they should provide a broad overview of a subject, ideally by bringing together data from different fields and organisms.
 Note that word counts exclude the title page, summary statement, abstract, references and boxes.

 Although authors are free to express their opinions in a Review, they are asked to provide counterbalancing viewpoints where appropriate and to ensure that opinion and fact are clearly distinguishable.